Spiders belong to the class Arachnida. Arthropods such as

 beware.

-Length male 9 mm lang, female 14 mm.
+Length male 9 mm, female 14 mm.
 A common spider in Central Europe.

 Araniella spec.
 Family orb-weaver spiders (Araneidae).